Home » Dish Type » One Pot Meal » Stir Fried Rice Cake Shanghai-Style

 Cook Time: 15 minutes

-Stir Fried Rice Cake with Pork and Nappa Cabbage slices is such a classic Shanghai-style food.
+Stir-Fried Rice Cake with Pork and Nappa Cabbage slices is such a classic Shanghai-style one-pot meal.
 So delicious and healthy.
 A perfect one-pot dish for weeknight dinner.

 Ingredients